cdmx-in/wappler_ac_ag_grid/README.md

 - **Grid Item Height** (Type: number, Default: 20)
   - Set the height of each item in the compact view.
 ---
+# Column Groups

+This feature allows you to organize and group columns for a more structured presentation of data.
+Instead of using the built-in top left corner button, you can opt for a separate Export button that triggers the action to download data as a CSV file.

+## Group Configuration
+This option enables column grouping functionality.

+### Group Configurations

+This option allows you separate fields into different groups.
+Each configuration includes:
+- **Group Name**: Assign a name to the group for easy identification.
+- **Start Field**: Specify the starting field of the group.
+- **End Field**: Define the ending field of the group.

+These configurations help you create organized and logical groupings of columns for your data presentation needs.

+---

 # Configure Actions Column